Sparronator9999/YAMDCC/README.md

 Below are some changes I would like to make before a 1.0 release of YAMDCC:

 - [ ] Config UI fixes:
-  - [ ] Actually implement the "revert to last saved config" functionality
+  - [x] Actually implement the "revert to last saved config" functionality
-  - [x] Implement missing tooltips
+  - [ ] Other fixes as they get pointed out
 - [ ] Config generation for MSI laptops
   - This would only work because many MSI laptops have almost identical EC register locations for all the relevent settings we change